 If I'd been on WeChat's development team, I'd have suggested that the newer "less violent" versions of the pictures be given completely new codes, as we don't want the system to make anybody's message seem more violent on the receiving side than it looked on the sending side.

 As it happens, I'd been invited to a 200-member UK Chinese group chat during the COVID-19 pandemic and felt a couple of prominent company executives in the group were excessively ridiculing the difficulties of older people.
-I probably should have just left (notwithstanding the computing discussion to which I'd contributed earlier), but I tried to stay, and questioned the ridicule---which led to my falling into a `posturing' trap when they made it look like I had to answer an unrelated hard question first.
-While trying this I quoted from a China government website, and got accused of fabricating the quote, insulting China and being racist---standard "flame war" vitriol.
-One of the messages sent before I left said he'd give "anti-China rascals" absolutely no courtesy, and then added what displayed on my device as a cleaver dripping with blood.
-I was concerned this might have been meant as a threat to murder me.
+I probably should have just left (notwithstanding the computing discussions to which I'd contributed earlier), but I tried to apply corporate-style "diversity and inclusion" recommendations to stay and question the ridicule---which led to my falling into a `posturing' trap when they made it look like I had to answer unrelated questions first, leading me to cite a Chinese law (that I'd checked on a China government website) and they said I made it up, I insult China, I am a racist and other "flame war" vitriol.
+One of the messages sent before I left was from a business development director who said he'd give "anti-China rascals" absolutely no courtesy, and then added what displayed on my device as a cleaver dripping with blood.
+I was concerned this might have been a threat to murder me.

-I do however have reasonable evidence that the sender was using iOS (he promoted the legally-risky Clubhouse app before it was available on Android; he might even have resented me in part because I had cautioned consultants about GDPR inquiries and indemnity clauses when he wanted `followers')---if he kept that iOS device up-to-date then he probably thought he was sending a clean knife, not a blood-soaked one.
-This fact likely reduces the threat level (a clean knife is more likely to be a metaphor than a blood-soaked one)---it might have saved worry if I'd checked for display differences earlier (which I didn't because WeChat was supposed to normalise its emoji appearance across platforms).
+I do however have reasonable evidence that the sender was using iOS (he promoted the legally-risky Clubhouse app before it was available on Android; he might even have resented me in part because I'd told the group's self-employed consultants about Clubhouse's GDPR inquiries and indemnity clauses when he wanted `followers')---if he kept that iOS device up-to-date then he probably thought he was sending a clean knife, not a blood-soaked one.
+This fact likely reduces the threat level (a clean knife is more likely to be a metaphor than a blood-soaked one)---it might have saved worry if I'd checked for display differences earlier, which I hadn't because WeChat was supposed to normalise its emoji appearance across platforms.

 Some may feel that even a clean knife is too threatening, and I am not able to advise on every case, but: